lukassnoek/skbold/README.rst

 .. _Github: https://github.com/lukassnoek

-The Python package ``skbold`` offers a set of tools and utilities for machine learning and RSA-type analyses of functional MRI (BOLD-fMRI) data.
+The Python package ``skbold`` offers a set of tools and utilities for machine learning (and soon also RSA-type) analyses of functional MRI (BOLD-fMRI) data.
 Instead of (largely) reinventing the wheel, this package builds upon an existing machine learning framework in Python: scikit-learn_.
-Specifically, it offers a module with scikit-learn-style 'transformers' (with the corresponding scikit-learn API) and some (experimental) scikit-learn type estimators.
+The modules of skbold are applicable in several 'stages' of typical pattern analyses, including data loading/organization, feature selection/extraction, model evaluation, and feature visualization.

-Next to these transformer- and estimator-functionalities, ``skbold`` offers a new data-structure, the ``Mvp`` (Multivoxel pattern), that allows for an efficient way to store and access data and metadata necessary for multivoxel analyses of fMRI data.
+An important feature of ``skbold`` is the data-structure ``Mvp`` (Multivoxel pattern), that allows for an efficient way to store and access data and metadata necessary for multivoxel analyses of fMRI data.
 A novel feature of this data-structure is that it is able to easily load data from FSL_-FEAT output directories.
 As the ``Mvp`` object is available in two 'options', they are explained in more detail below.

 Mvp-objects
 -----------